barissoy/mastermind-cip/README.md

 ## 🚀 Running the Project

 This program runs inside the **Stanford Code in Place online IDE**, which includes:
-- The `canvas` graphics library
+- The `canvas` graphics library (Stanford's proprietary library for Stanford IDE only)
 - Built-in event loop for click handling
 - Display window for drawing shapes

 To run it locally, you would need:
 - Python
-- A compatible Canvas implementation or an equivalent graphics wrapper (which I couldn't find any) (because Canvas is not the same as Tkinter)
+- A compatible Canvas implementation or an equivalent graphics wrapper (which I couldn't find any)

 For most users, the easiest way is simply running it in the original CIP environment:
-- If you don't have a CIP account, go to CIP public self-guided course following the link below: https://codeinplace.stanford.edu/public/studenthome
+- If you don't have a CIP account, you can use CIP Self-Guided Course environment following the link below: https://codeinplace.stanford.edu/public/studenthome
 - Create an account
-- Login to your CIP account and go to Code -> Your Own
+- Log in and navigate to **Code -> Your Own**
-- Create a New Graphics Project
+- Create a **New Graphics Project**
 - Copy & paste mastermind.py
 - Run and/or share the project

 ---